-An analysis of steps taken by India in fulfilment of its international pledges shows that it has actively engaged in all Council panel and general debates.
-Regarding cooperation with the Special Procedures, although India has a Standing Invitation, only 34% of all visit requests received by the Sate have resulted in an actual mission.
-India has responded to only 19 of 63 Special Procedures communications.
+An analysis of steps taken by India in fulfilment of its international pledges shows although India has a Standing Invitation, only 32% of all visit requests received by the Sate have resulted in an actual mission and the State has responded to only to 14% Special Procedures communications.
 India is still to ratify the CAT and CED.
-Regarding those treaties to which it is Party, India is yet to submit half of its periodic reports.
+Regarding those treaties to which it is Party, India is yet to submit two of its periodic reports (CERD and ICESCR).
 India has been making voluntary contributions to OHCHR every year since 2008.